The Team

 Incorporated in 2012 as a Massachusetts nonprofit, and recognized by the IRS as a tax exempt 501(c)3 organization, the VMA’s vision has remained constant: to give everyone orchestra seats.
 Our Adult and Junior Programs offer volunteer performance and mentorship opportunities for classically trained musicians, building community with the charitable institutions we serve.
 The board is responsible for keeping the VMA’s program activities aligned with our public charity purposes.

-Jonathan Yasuda was born in Boston, Massachusetts and began studying piano at the age of five.
+Born in Boston and raised in Wellesley, MA, Jonathan began studying piano at the age of five.
 As a student of the New England Conservatory Preparatory School, he earned first-place awards and departmental distinctions in Music Theory, Chamber Music, and Piano Performance.

 Jonathan graduated with honors from the College of the Holy Cross and received the full tuition, merit-based presidential Rev. John E. Brooks S.J. scholarship, majoring in Music with a minor in Economics-Accounting and a Pre-Law concentration.
 Throughout college he concurrently studied advanced theory and piano performance at the New England Conservatory with Rodney Lister and Jonathan Bass.
 Notable private master class teachers include Gunther Schuller, Robert Levin, and Daniel Pinkham, among others.
 Jonathan also served as special assistant to pianist Emmanuel Ax and The King's Singers.